 The most demanding braking sections

-Of the Shanghai International Circuit's 8 braking points, 4 are classified as crucial for brakes and the other 4 are of average difficulty.
-Deceleration in six of these braking points is at least 4.5 g.
+Of the Bahrain International Circuit's 8 braking points, 3 are classified as crucial for brakes, other 4 are of average difficulty and another is light.

-The most difficult braking point is that of curve 1: the cars hit the area at 201 mph and brake for 2.2 seconds in 200 ft to strongly decelerate to 51 mph.
-The pilots exert a load of 260 lb on the pedal and are forced to withstand 5.1g of deceleration, which equates to the value usually experienced by astronauts during their return to Earth.
+The most difficult braking point is that of curve 1: the cars hit the area at 331 km/h (206 mph) and brake for 2.4 seconds in 118 meters (387 feet) to strongly decelerate to 83 km/h (52 mph).
+The pilots exert a load of 212 kg (467 lb) on the pedal and are forced to withstand 5.5 G of deceleration.

 Lower values but always high are the deceleration (4,9 G) and the peak speed before braking (309 km/h, 192 mph) in turn 14: this means less braking time and space, 1.81 seconds and 101 meters (331 feet).

 Braking in turn 4 is also impressive: in 106 meters (348 feet), the single seaters loose 167 km/h (104 mph) with a deceleration of 4.4 G and a load of 140 kg (309 lb) on the pedal.